 On January 3, 2022, the Company entered into a Subscription Agreement (the "Lucido 2022 Subscription Agreement") with Louis C Lucido and Carolyn M. Lucido, or their Successors, as Trustee of the Lucido Family Trust, Dated May 23, 2017, managed by Mr. Louis Lucido, a member of the Company's Board of Directors.
-Although the Lucido 2022 Subscription Agreement was dated January 3, 2022, it did not become effective until it was fully executed on January 3, 2022.
+Although the Lucido Subscription Agreement was dated January 3, 2022 and signed on January 4th, it did not become effective until the aggregate purchase price owed pursuant to the Lucido Subscription Agreement was paid in cash to the Company on January 12, 2022.
 Pursuant to the Lucido 2022 Subscription Agreement, Mr. Lucido purchased shares of the Company's common stock, par value \$0.001 per share, in the aggregate amount of \$500,000 at a purchase price of \$4.35 per share, for a total of 114,943 shares of Common Stock.
 The aggregate Purchase Price owed pursuant to the Lucido 2022 Subscription Agreement was paid in cash to the Company on January 12, 2022.

 On January 3, 2022, the Company entered into a Subscription Agreement (the "Galligan 2022 Subscription Agreement") with The J and R Galligan Revocable Trust, managed by Mr. Joseph Galligan, a member of the Company's Board.
-Although the Galligan 2022 Subscription Agreement was dated January 3, 2022, it did not become effective until it was fully executed on January 3, 2022.
+Although the Galligan Subscription Agreement was dated January 3, 2022 and signed on January 11th, it did not become effective until the aggregate purchase price owed pursuant to the Galligan Subscription Agreement was paid in cash to the Company on January 19, 2022.
 The terms and conditions of the Galligan 2022 Subscription Agreement (including the number of shares of common stock purchased and the purchase price) are substantially the same as the Lucido 2022 Subscription Agreement.